 5 Awesome Subway Art Installations

-Want to see some of the city’s best art?
-Why bother with the museums when so much of it is available for just $2.50, underground, day or night?
-There are 267 works of art within the New York City subway system — and that’s just the MTA’s official count.
-While checking out all of them would likely exhaust even the most loyal subway rider (though it would certainly justify the cost of an unlimited MetroCard), we’ve selected the top five must-sees — plus a bonus that any true New Yorker won’t want to miss.
+Want to see some of New York City’s best art?ย Why bother with the museums when so much of it is available for just $2.50 (Editor’s Note: Now $2.90), underground, day or night?
+There are 267 works of art within the New York City subway system – and thatโ€™s just the MTAโ€™s official count.
+While checking out all of them would likely exhaust even the most loyal subway rider (though it would certainly justify the cost of an unlimited MetroCard), weโ€™ve selected the top five must-see subway art installations.
+Keep reading to see a bonus that any true New Yorker wonโ€™t want to miss.

-1. Hive (Bleecker Street), by Leo Villareal (6 at Bleecker Street / B/D/F/M Broadway-Lafayette Street, Manhattan).
-This 2012 installation consists of a honeycomb of lights, over the passageway between the 6 train and the B/D/F/M lines at Bleecker and Broadway-Lafayette.
+This 2012 installation consists of a honeycomb of lights over the passageway between the 6 train and the B/D/F/M lines at Bleecker and Broadway-Lafayette.
 The rainbow of colors flickers and changes, creating patterns and the illusion of movement.
-The website Mommy Poppins recommends it for kids, but we like it as an artistic experience for all ages.
+This artistic experience is enjoyable for all ages, including children!

 Bleecker